mdn/content/files/en-us/web/http/headers/x-forwarded-for/index.md

     The `X-Forwarded-For` IP list is searched from the rightmost, skipping all addresses that are on the trusted proxy list.
     The first non-matching address is the target address.

-The first trustworthy `X-Forwarded-For` IP address may belong to an untrusted intermediate proxy rather than the actual client computer, but it is the only IP suitable for security uses.
+The first trustworthy `X-Forwarded-For` IP address may belong to an untrusted intermediate proxy rather than the actual client, but it is the only IP suitable to identify a client for security purposes.

-> [!NOTE]
-> If the server can be directly connected to from the internet — even if it is also behind a trusted reverse proxy — **no part** of the `X-Forwarded-For` IP list can be considered trustworthy or safe for security-related uses.

 ## Examples